 The language, terminology and framing used in drafting an application all influence which art unit the USPTO will choose as the best fit for evaluating the application.
-Before filing, using patent analytics tools, patent practitioners are able to analyze portions of their application drafts using the LexisNexis PathWays™ tool to determine which art units are likely to be assigned to the application.
+Before filing, using patent analytics tools, patent practitioners are able to analyze portions of their application drafts using the Tech Center Navigator (formerly PathWays™) tool to determine which art units are likely to be assigned to the application.
 PatentAdvisor analytics also communicate which of those art units provide users with the best opportunity to receive a statistically favorable examiner.
 If a user’s draft is more likely to be assigned to a difficult group of examiners, PatentAdvisor can suggest the language that should be included and omitted from the document draft to help guide it to an art unit with a more favorable composition of examiners.

 Understanding how art units are paired to applications is more meaningful than many patent practitioners may realize.
 Because each art unit differs in its relative difficulty, the fate of an application may depend on which art unit is chosen by the USPTO.
 Patent analytics tools like PatentAdvisor reveal the path an application is likely to take through the USPTO’s process, but patent professionals can then use PatentAdvisor insights to steer their applications in a better direction.